pysmt/solvers_patches/README.md

-# solvers_patches
+# PySMT Solvers Patches

-Store all patches for solvers in a single location.
+This repository contains patches to SMT solvers supported by PySMT.